Irish Volunteers (18th century): Provincial conventions and the "Catholic question"

 Legislative independence had been won for a Parliament in which volunteering Protestants recognised they were represented more narrowly than their counterparts at Westminster.
 In Ireland, the "whole panoply of 'rotten boroughs'" and "bizarre franchises"was such that fully two thirds of the Commons were in the "pockets" either of the great landowning families (already ensconced in the Lords) or of Dublin Castle.
-At the same time, while the they might present themselves as more representative of the "nation" than the Lords and Commons, the Volunteers could make no claim to represent the majority of the King's subjects.
+Grattan, himself represented a borough in the gift of Charlemont.
+At the same time, while they might present themselves as more representative of the "nation" than the Lords and Commons, the Volunteers could make no claim to represent the majority of the King's subjects.
 Roman Catholics were "five sixths of the population", and with seemingly with little at stake in the Patriot cause.

 In September 1783, a second Ulster convention was called in Dungannon, with delegates from 270 companies attending.
 Under the presidency of a prominent Country Down landowner and Member of Parliament, Robert Stewart, who was hostile to the proposition, the Convention debated but ultimately rejected, motions favoring Catholic emancipation.
 While they might "rejoice in the relaxation of the Penal Laws" against their "fellow subjects" (the Catholic Relief Acts of 1777 and 1782), Volunteers continued to hold that Catholics could not be trusted with complete liberty.

 Professions of loyalty by Catholics in the wake of the permission granted to own land on the same conditions as Protestants, or to open their own schools on license from a Protestant bishop, made no impression on the Volunteers' provincial conventions in the south.
 No resolutions on the "Catholic question" were voted for Leinster, Munster or Connacht.
 All, however, were agreed with Ulster on the need for parliamentary reform.